CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Valid: `property` is unique in the `metadata.properties` array

-Using the custom configuration file `test/custom/config-cdx-metadata-properties-disclaimer-unique.json` for this validation check is as follows;
+Using the custom configuration file `test/custom/config-cdx-metadata-properties-disclaimer-unique.json` for this validation check is as follows:

 ```json
 {